 - Collaborative mural

 The purpose of the reflection is to get students to think about why their service matters to the community and how it relates to their coursework.

 Teachers are pressed for time.
-Sourcing community partnership should generally fall on the campus-wide service learning department.
-Reach out to the organizations that have a presence in your community with the end-goal of building a robust partnership.
+Sourcing community partnerships should generally fall on the campus-wide service learning department.
+Reach out to the organizations that have a presence in your community with the end goal of building a robust partnership.
 Initiate meetings with organizations in person to discuss your vision for your program and how your students fit into their mission.